- Description

 Sowing Indoors:

-For early flowers, start indoors as early as February or March, to germinate in about 10 days at 60 to 65°F. Plant out in April or May.
+For early flowers, start indoors as early as February or March, to germinate in about 10 days at 60 to 65°F. Harden off for five days and transplant after frost from Mid May.
 Use 7.5cm (3in) pots and a good sowing compost.
 Sow one seed 2.5mm (1in) deep per pot.
 Water and either cover with polythene or bubble plastic to retain the heat, or place pots on a heated bench or in a propagator with the temperature set at 13°C (55°F).

 Remove the covers when the leaves appear.
 Plant seedlings outside when they are large enough to be handled and the root system is well developed.
 Add garden compost to the soil if it is heavy or infertile.